projet-m2-siris-unistra/chatalk/blog/content/blog/security/index.md

 ---
 title: 'Security: First Approach'
 date: '2019-10-21T13:17:03.000Z'
-description: 'In this blog post we describe our current plan for security measures of the project, both physical and virtual.'
+description: 'In this blog post we describe our current plan for the security measures of the project, both physical and virtual.'
 ---

 # Preliminary Security Study